RokasKil/SteamRecordingEnhanced/README.md

 # Steam Recording Enhanced
-Steam Recording Enhanced is a Dalamud plugin that uses [Steamworks API](Steamworks API Overview) to add various ingame events as markers on Steam Game Recording timeline.
+Steam Recording Enhanced is a Dalamud plugin that uses [Steamworks API](https://partner.steamgames.com/doc/sdk/api) to add various ingame events as markers on the Steam Game Recording timeline.